Intra-aortic balloon pump: History

-The first publication of intra-aortic balloon counter-pulsation appeared in the American Heart Journal of May 1962; 63: 669-675 by S. Moulopoulos, S. Topaz and W. Kolff.
+The first publication of intra-aortic balloon counter-pulsation appeared in the American Heart Journal of May 1962.

 The device and the balloons were then developed for commercial use between 1967 and 1969 heart surgery by William Rassman at Cornell Medical Center and were manufactured by Datascope Corporation in 1969.
 The system was subsequently used clinically by David Bregman in 1976 at NewYork-Presbyterian Hospital in New York City.

 The first clinical implant was performed at Maimonides Medical Center, Brooklyn, N.Y. in June 1967 by Dr. Adrian Kantrowitz and Dr. Steven Phillips.
 The patient, a 48-year-old woman, was in cardiogenic shock and unresponsive to traditional therapy.
 An IABP was inserted by a cut down on the left femoral artery.
 Pumping was performed for approximately 6 hours.
 Shock reversed and the patient was discharged.

 The size of the original balloon was 15 French but eventually 9 and 8 French balloons were developed.
 A second operation removed the balloon.
 Since 1979 the placement of the balloon has been modified using the Seldinger technique.